Hansel-K/ip/docs/README.md

 1. **Install Java**: Ensure you have Java 17 or above installed on your computer.
 2. **Download the Application**: Download the latest `.jar` file from [here](#). *(Provide the actual link.)*
-3. **Set Up**: Copy the `.jar` file to the folder you want to use as the home folder for Bebe Task Manager.
+3. **Set Up**: Copy the `.jar` file to the folder you want to use as the home folder for Capy Task Manager.
 4. **Run the Application**:
     - Open a command terminal.
     - Navigate (`cd`) into the folder where you placed the `.jar` file.